apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - Application must have key injection permissions to close the native Camera application after the user snaps the photo.

-- Using large image sizes may result in the inability to encode images on later-model devices (e.g. Torch 9800) that feature high-resolution cameras.
+- Using large image sizes may result in the inability to encode images on later-model devices (e.g., Torch 9800) that feature high-resolution cameras.

 - `Camera.MediaType` is not supported.